JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 But if the userName variable was declared without an assigned value, then that variable is `undefined`.
 It's JavaScript's way of saying, "hey, you've declared me I'm ready to take in a value and store it into memory."

-`Undefined` is not necessarily a prgramming error.
-It's just JavaScript's way of letting the programmer know that there's a value that needs to be assigned to a variable.
+`Undefined` is not necessarily a programming error.
+It's just JavaScript's way of letting the programmer know that there's a value that needs to be assigned for that variable.

 `Null` is the absence of a value.